 You probably use litotes every day.
-Ever say, "He's not the brightest bulb in the lamp," meaning "He's dumb"?
-Or "She's no beauty queen" meaning "She's ugly"?
+Ever say "This dessert isn't bad" to mean "It's pretty good"?
+Or "Our teacher wasn't in the best mood today" to mean "He was really grouchy"?
 Well, those are examples of litotes — a way of saying something by saying what it's not.

 Beware using litotes too often, especially in written form.
 George Orwell, who had a lot to say about the misuses of language, once suggested that a good cure for the excessive use of the "not un-" format (a classic litotes), as in "a not unintelligent person," was to memorize the following sentence: "A not unblack dog was chasing a not unsmall rabbit across a not ungreen field."
 It usually does the trick.